davidfauth/Weighted-Doc-Graph-PageRank/README.md

         mortar run docGraphPageRank --clustersize 5 --singlejobcluster

 		By default this script will run on the full DocGraph data set with the most followers and finish in about 1 hour and 30 minutes using a 5 node cluster.

-# DocGraph Data

-The data we're using comes from [About DocGraph](http://notonlydev.com/docgraph/) headed up by [Fred Trotter](http://twitter.com/fredtrotter)

 # The Pagerank Algorithm